Getting from here to there… (Two simple questions)

 Then they sat back and the social worker asked, ‘How are you going to get from here to there? ’Dunno’, the young person replied.

 The social worker then selected three more Reflexions cards.
-You can’t miss them–they stand out from all the rest of the 48 cards because they start with the phrase ‘Able to …’ (All the others have a single word on them.)
-While there are currently only three of these in the set, they are very powerful because they name three key factors that are often pivotal in a positive shift.
-They are: ‘Able to make decisions’, ‘Able to work with others’ and ‘Able to change’.
+You can’t miss them—they stand out from the other 29 cards because they start with the phrase ‘Able to …’ (All the others have a single word on them.)
+There are five of these in the set and they name three key factors that are often pivotal in a positive shift.
+They are: ‘Able to make decisions’, ‘Able to work with others’, ‘Able to change’, ‘Able to start over’ and ‘Able to ask for help’.
 They could be called the ‘Catalysts for Change’ cards—or maybe the ‘Getting from Here to There’ cards.

 What other key factors do you think bring about positive change for youth?
 What other ‘Able to …’ cards would you include in the set?
 We’d love to hear your ideas.

-In an earlier blog From Here to There (Simple is Best), I suggested that you could ask the same two simple questions for any of the 60 or so card sets we publish here at Innovative Resources:
+In an earlier blog From Here to There (Simple is Best), we suggested that you could ask the same two simple questions for any of the card sets we publish here at Innovative Resources:

 Simple though they may be, these two questions—or variations of them—are really worth a try.
 They can be surprisingly effective conversation-starters, especially when teamed with good visual images.